 Apple crisp is a family favorite around here.
 It’s been greatly missed since we went Paleo.
 I decided I’d better set to work converting my recipe.
 We had a lot of fun taste-testing the ‘failures’ along the way!

 The final product is one of the best recipes I’ve ever come up with.
 (Humble, right?
 But really, it’s so good!)
+This Paleo Apple Crisp Recipe is my favorite paleo dessert.
 This recipe is not only delicious, but really easy and Paleo-friendly!

 1 Cup Almond Flour

 ¼ Cup Chopped Pecans

 4 Cups peeled, sliced Apples (I like Honeycrisp or Fuji for this.)

 Combine all the topping ingredients except the nuts.
 Blend well with a fork.
 Stir in the nuts.

 In a separate bowl toss the apples and cinnamon until apples are well coated.

 Grease a baking dish with coconut oil and add in the apples.
 Crumble the topping on top.
 It will be sticky and I find it easiest to use my hands to ensure a more even distribution.